ChamsDel-Online/ChamsDel-Online.github.io/index.md

         <span class="v0-step-number">3</span>
         <h3>Learn Quick</h3>
         <p>
           Watch what users do (not what they say).
+I use Reddit extensively for user feedback.
           Double down on what works, kill what doesn't.
         </p>
       </div>